 How does Presto work with Hadoop?
+What is Presto Hadoop?

 You use Presto to run interactive queries on Hadoop.
 The difference between using Presto versus something like Hive, for instance, is that Presto is optimized for fast performance – this is crucial for interactive queries.

 Presto’s distributed system runs on Hadoop and uses an architecture that’s similar to a massively parallel processing (MPP) database management system.

 Presto does not have its own storage system, so it acts as complementary to Hadoop.
 It can be installed with any implementation of Hadoop, like Amazon’s EMR Hadoop distribution.